WELCOME from our Chief Residents

 Life as a UW Resident

-Find more information for prospective residents and fellows from the UW Medicine Graduate Medical Education office.
+Check out the welcome videos and find more information for prospective residents and fellows from the UW Medicine Graduate Medical Education office.

 Living in Seattle gives you access to almost any outdoor recreation imaginable, including camping and hiking, kayaking, white water rafting, rock climbing, skiing and snowboarding.
 In addition, the city of Seattle has much to offer from shopping at the historic Pike Place Market, to watching one of the city's five professional sports teams in action.